Skip links

 This process will produce a nice, consistent shred of your pork cut.
 If the product shreds too fine, cut back the time on the last cooking step.
 If the product shreds too coarse, add more time to the last cooking step.

-Cook-in-bag is not required; however, best practice dictates wrapping the product in foil for the majority of the cooking process to retain moisture, and then take out to smoke for last half hour.
+Cook-in-bag is not required; however, best practice dictates wrapping the product in foil for the majority of the cooking process to retain moisture, and then take out to smoke for the last half hour.

 Beef Cooking Methods